NixOS/nix.dev/maintainers/documentation-project-2023.md

-# Google Season of Docs 2023 Project Proposal
+# Documentation Project Proposal 2023

-## Offer a learning journey for Nix beginners - NixOS Foundation
+## Offer a learning journey for Nix beginners

 Nix is an open source build system, a configuration management system, and a mechanism for deploying software, focused on reproducibility.
 It is the basis of an ecosystem of exceptionally powerful tools – including Nixpkgs, the largest, most up-to-date software repository in the world, and NixOS, a Linux distribution that can be configured fully declaratively.